The Outflow of the B335 Protostar II: After the Outburst: Discussion

 \subsection{Changes in Shock Excitation Conditions Along the Jet}

-In the following, we discuss individual shock fronts, first the shocks in the eastern, blue-shifted lobe, in order of distance from the protostar.
-Then, secondly, we discuss the knots in the western, red-shifted lobe.
+In the following, we discuss individual shock fronts in order of distance from the protostar.
+Figure \ref{All-Shock-Spectra} shows all the spectra extracted from the NIRSpec data cube.

 The first set of apertures for spectral extraction, shown in Figure\ \ref{Shock-extraction-regions}, are the shock-excited emission knots previously identified in Paper 1.
 For shocks 2E, 3E, and 4E, we made an effort to subtract flux contributions from the background and foreground cavity emission.
 The cavity-background boxes are outlined by thin lines in the same color as the shock extraction box.
 For the other shocks, 0E, and 0Wn and 0Ws, this procedure was not possible because they are so close to the protostar that no suitable background region could be identified.\